Where to Catch the Best Wildflower Blooms in the US

 Chihuahuan Desert, TX

-Southwest Texas’ stretch of Chihuahuan Desert can reach up to 115+ degrees in the summer months and receives less than 8 inches of rainfall a year making it a pretty inhospitable place – unless you’re a prickly pear or creosote bush, that is.
+Southwest Texas’ stretch of Chihuahuan Desert in Big Bend National Park can reach up to 115+ degrees in the summer months and receives less than 8 inches of rainfall a year, making it a pretty inhospitable place—unless you’re a prickly pear or creosote bush, that is.
 Still, despite the ultra-harsh climate, a spat of desert willows, rock nettles, marigolds, and prickly poppies briefly appear each spring.

 Hill Country, TX

 Texas takes its flowers seriously, and April in Hill Country means peak wildflower bloom.
-Landscape architects work tirelessly to cultivate 800,00 acres of highway median blossoms, sowing new seeds and pruning existing buds.
-For the best wildflower vistas, follow the scenic, self-guided Texas Hill Country Wildflower Trail, where you'll spot the finest blooms Austin, San Antonio, Fredericksburg and San Marcos have to offer – we're talking miles of bluebonnets (the Lone Star state's official flower) mingling with Texas paintbrushes, winecups and primrose.
-If somehow, you fail to stumble upon them yourself, you can always call the Wildflower Hotline for up-to-date advice on where to catch the brightest blossoms.
+Landscape architects work tirelessly to cultivate 800,000 acres of highway median blossoms, sowing new seeds and pruning existing buds.
+For the best wildflower vistas, follow the scenic, self-guided Texas Hill Country Wildflower Trail, where you'll spot the finest blooms Austin, San Antonio, Fredericksburg, and San Marcos have to offer—we're talking miles of bluebonnets (the Lone Star state's official flower) mingling with Texas paintbrushes, winecups, and primrose.

 North Cascades National Park, WA